jeffThompson/DarkProcessingTheme_2.0/README.md

 A few changes in how themes are handled in 2.0:

-1. The default theme is located in the main Processing app (on the Mac it's in `~/Applications/Processing.app/Contents/Resources/Java/lib/theme.txt` - a separate `theme.txt` file for each mode will selectively override items from this default.
+1. The default theme is located in the main Processing app (on the Mac it's in `~/Applications/Processing.app/Contents/Resources/Java/lib/theme.txt` - a separate `theme.txt` file for each mode will selectively override items from this default ([this is done here in the IDE source](https://github.com/processing/processing/blob/909e3a5609d5b7738e33067657a82a33cd663ac5/app/src/processing/app/Mode.java)).
 2. In 1.5x Processing used image files for tabs, etc. As of 2.0 this is handled dynamically, so we can easily change tab color in the theme file.
 3. The Android mode has an `icons` folder, where you can change the default app icon (very nice!)